mckernant1/case_randomizer/README.md

 ### Options
 Change the frequency of capital letters: -f --frequency [float between 0 and 1]
 <br>
-Make the string alternate between captal and lowercase: -a --alternate
+Make the string alternate between capital and lowercase: -a --alternate